 All officers are responsible for knowing and complying with this policy.
+As with all General Orders, any violation of this policy may subject the member to disciplinary action.
 Supervisors shall ensure that all personnel in their command know the content of this policy and operate in compliance with it.
 Any employee who becomes aware of biased policing or any other violation of this policy shall report it in accordance with established procedure.